DNS is the phonebook of the internet!

 If you want to call someone’s phone, you’ll take your phone first, then scroll or search the list of saved contacts, and you’ll make a call.

-Even though we can call someone, only by using their phone numbers, it’s really hard to memorize them for all of our contacts.
+Even though we can call someone, only by using their phone numbers, it’s really hard to memorize all of our contacts.
 This is the main reason why we save mobile numbers using names in our phonebooks.

 In today’s world, there are around 1.5+ billion websites on the World Wide Web.
 We use some of them in our regular day-to-day life.
 It is impossible to remember all the site’s IP addresses.
 DNS remembers them to make our life easy.